Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Hyperparameters for S2AC, SDAC and Stream AC( )

 \section{Hyperparameters for S2AC, SDAC and Stream AC($\lambda$)}

 Regardless of the streaming algorithm and environment, we set $\gamma=0.99$.
-For the hyperparameters of Stream AC$(\lambda)$ we follow \cite{elsayed2024streaming} and \autoref{table:StreamAC_hyper} reports all values. \autoref{table:SDAC_hyper} reports the hyperparameters concerning SDAC, while \autoref{table:S2AC_hyper} the ones for S2AC.
+For the hyperparameters of Stream AC$(\lambda)$ we follow Elsayed et al.\ \citep{elsayed2024streaming}, and \autoref{table:StreamAC_hyper} reports all values. \autoref{table:SDAC_hyper} reports the hyperparameters concerning SDAC, while \autoref{table:S2AC_hyper} the ones for S2AC.
 Concerning $\alpha$ for S2AC, \autoref{table:s2ac_alpha} reports the specific value per environment.